nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of all persons in FriendDex.
-Can optionally provide group name to only list all the friends within a group.
+Can optionally provide a group name to list all friends in that group.

 Format: `list [n/GROUP_NAME]`